yosbelms/getjs/readme.md

 Unifying solution to tame JavaScript asynchronicity.

 JavaScript asynchronicity is an amazing feature and an issue to deal with since years ago with the help of callbacks, event-driven, and Promises.
-Aryn is a thin library based on generators which ensures your asynchonous code looks a synchonous flow.
+Aryn is a thin library based on generators which makes sequential your asynchonous code.

 Example in Node.js:
 ```js